 Federal/Texas Work Study – to apply for jobs listed as Federal Work Study or Texas Work Study, a student must be awarded this type of funding from the Office of Financial Aid.
 A student may determine if he/she has been awarded work study funds through PV Place.

-Student Hourly – any student who has not been awarded work study funds, or who has officially declined a work study award, may apply for any position listed as Student Hourly.
+Student Hourly – any student who has not been awarded work study funds, may apply for any position listed as Student Hourly.

-Graduate Work Study – these types of jobs are limited to students who are currently enrolled in a Graduate Program at Prairie View A&M University.
+Graduate Work Study – these types of jobs are limited to students who are currently enrolled in a graduate program at Prairie View A&M University.
 Students accepting Graduate Assistant positions are usually required to work for at least 7 hours per day.
-Graduate Assistant positions will also be classified as Federal Work Study or Texas Work Study.
+Graduate Assistant positions may also be classified as Federal Work Study or Texas Work Study.

 Conditions for Employment

-All students may only begin working on the 1st & 15th of each month, and only after the supervisor has confirmed that the student’s EWR has successfully completed routing through the Budget Office.
-No student may begin working until his/her supervisor has verified that the student’s Employee Wage Request (EWR) has been approved.
-Supervisors will need to verify the status of each student’s EWR with the Creator of the document.
-Final approval for all EWRs will come from the Budget Office.
+All students may only begin working on Mondays (unless it’s a holiday), if Hiring Proposal and EWR are received no later than the previous Wednesday, AND both documents [Hiring Proposal and EWR] have been approved through the Student Employment Office.
+No student may begin working until his/her supervisor has verified that the student’s Employee Wage Request (EWR) and Hiring Proposal has been approved.
+Hiring departments must verify the status of each student’s EWR and Hiring Proposal with the Creator/Initiator of the documents.

 All new student employees will be required to undergo a criminal background check.
 Student employees are required to complete a Confidential Release Form.
-This form will need to be signed by the prospective student employee and delivered to SEO.
+This form will need to be signed by the prospective student employee and attached to the Hiring Proposal.
 Departments will be notified if their prospective student employee does not clear the criminal background check.

-All student employees must complete either new or rehire orientation.
-Additionally, all New Hire student employees must complete the online State Mandated Trainings prior to their prospective date of hire.
-New Hires will bring the following documents to the Student Employment Office to receive their Universal Identification Number (UIN) to access the online trainings:
+Student employees are required to complete the online State Mandated Trainings prior to their prospective date of hire.
+Student who have not worked in the previous two (2) consecutive semesters must bring the following documents (typed and printed single-sided) to the Student Employment Office to receive their Universal Identification Number (UIN) to access the online trainings:

 Some departments may also require students to take the FERPA and/or HIPAA training prior to the hire date.
 Students can access the training modules at http://sso.tamu.edu.
-New Hires will be able to access to the training site after they receive their UIN.
+Student employees may access to the training site after they receive their UIN.
 The Student Employment Office will verify that all students have completed all training modules before confirming that the student is eligible to begin working.
-Therefore, students must ensure that the State Mandated Online Training is completed before their prospective hire date.
-After training is completed, students must print out the Adobe training transcript, which includes their name and UIN to submit to the hiring department with their employment packet.
+Therefore, student employees must ensure that the State Mandated Online Training is completed before their prospective hire date.
+After training is completed, students must print out the Adobe training transcript, which includes their name and UIN to submit to the hiring department with their EWR.

 Was this information helpful?
 Provide Feedback or report broken links.